chemgymrl/chemgymrl/docs/lesson_1_react.md

 | Value range: | 0-1         | 0-1    | 0-1            | 0-1            | 0-1            | 0-1 |

 As you might have noticed now, the reaction bench environment deals with a continuous action space.
 So what exactly do these continuous values represent?
-For the environmental conditions, in this case Volume and Temperature 0 represents a decrease in temperature  or volume by dT or dV (specified in the reaction bench), 1/2 represents no change, and 1 represents an increase by dT or dV.
+For the environmental conditions, in this case, Volume and Temperature 0 represents a decrease in temperature  or volume by dT or dV (specified in the reaction bench), 1/2 represents no change, and 1 represents an increase by dT or dV.
 For the chemicals, 0 represents adding no amount of that chemical to the reaction vessel, and 1 represents adding all of the originally available chemical (there is a negative reward if you try to add